xuhaibahmad/xuhaibahmad.github.io/_posts/2018-08-20-kotlin-parcelize.markdown

 ### Usage

-The process of making any field parcelable involves adding only two things - a `@Parcelize` annotation and marking the class with `Parcelable` implementation.
+The process of making any class parcelable involves adding only two things - a `@Parcelize` annotation and marking the class with `Parcelable` implementation.

 Here's what our `MyObject` class would look like: